|www.easygofarm.net All rights reserved.

 livestock species adapted to the weather where you live.

-3. Choose a livestock species compatible to your
+3. Choose a livestock species compatible with your

 temperament and physical capabilities.